opencadc/opencadc.github.io/storage-inventory/ops/README.md

                 - (optional) this is the public key specified in the [raven](#configuration-raven) configuration key `org.opencadc.raven.publicKeyFile`.
         - `catalina.properties` (from [cadc-tomcat config](https://github.com/opencadc/docker-base/tree/master/cadc-tomcat)):
             - the `org.opencadc.minoc.inventory.username` database account is the 'Inventory admin user' configured when creating the [database](#configuration-database)
-    - See the [opencadc storage inventory minoc](https://github.com/opencadc/storage-inventory/tree/master/minoc) documentation for more configuration details.
     - when configuring the storage adapter for minoc to use (see **Storage** above) be sure to test that the containers deployed on your system can access the provided storage.
     - test with, e.g., `curl https://www.example.org/minoc/availability`